jnyfah/jnyfah.github.io/_posts/bazel.md

 ```

-After trying this out, i really wish i could easily integrate Bazel with vcpkg just like cmake does, but unfortunalty 🫠, currently to me integrating C++ external libraries with foreign build systems in Bazel is a hassel 🥲
+After trying this out, I really wish I could easily integrate Bazel with vcpkg just like cmake does, but unfortunately 🫠, currently to me integrating C++ external libraries with foreign build systems in Bazel is a hassel 🥲

 ---
 __Features I absolutely love about Bazel__ ❤️